To determine whether one or more of your coagulation factors are decreased, absent or increased.

 When is it requested?

-Factor testing may be done if an inherited factor deficiency is suspected, especially when bleeding episodes begin early in life or when a close relative has an inherited factor deficiency.
-If an inherited deficiency is suspected, other family members may also be tested to help confirm the patient’s diagnosis and to establish whether they may be carriers of the condition or have the deficiency themselves (in an asymptomatic or less severe form).
+Coagulation factor testing may be requested when there is suspicion that a patient has an inherited or acquired factor deficiency.
+If an inherited deficiency is suspected, other family members may also be tested to help confirm the diagnosis and to establish the pattern of inheritance.

-Coagulation factors may be measured when the patient is suspected of having an acquired condition that is causing bleeding, such as vitamin K deficiency or liver disease.
+Coagulation factors are made in the liver and may be measured when the patient is suspected of having an acquired condition that is causing bleeding, such as vitamin K deficiency (vitamin K is needed to make some of the coagulation factors function), liver disease or suspected autoantibodies.
+Coagulation factor testing is routinely performed on a patient with a known deficiency to monitor effectiveness of treatment particularly during surgery or major trauma.

 -